Our Commitment to Accessible Content

 - Readable font sizes — base font sizes support browser zoom up to 200% without loss of content or functionality

-- Dark mode support — the site includes a dark colour scheme that respects user preferences and maintains contrast ratios
+- Dark mode support — the site includes a dark colour scheme that respects user preferences and maintains contrast ratios; both the light and dark themes were checked as part of our July 2026 accessibility review

 3. Known Limitations